GMP: Food Safety Management

 GMP have been developed by the Codex Alimentarius with the main objective of customer protection.
 It includes many basic operational conditions and procedures that are required to be met by the food company.
-For example, some of them can be:

 - The construction and layout of the food premises

 - The training provided to the employees